atata-framework/atata.io/examples/navigation-to-specific-page-after-click.md

 ## Given

-There is a page containg link/button that mavigates to another page.
+There is a page containing link/button that mavigates to another page.

 ## Implementation